CPSC-1517/Take-Home-Exercises-Jan-2024/Exercise2/README.md

 Your task is to generate a set of simple data types to represent the primary objects for managing renovation projects.

 For this exercise, place all the required property data types in the namespace `RenoSystem` and ensure that they are `public`.
 Create your project as a **class library** (.NET Core 8).
-You have been supplied a Unit Tests project that will inform you if your work will meet specifications. **Ensure you follow the given class diagrams for the Unit Tests to work.**
+You create a Unit Tests project that will inform you if your work will meet specifications.
+You will create a set of Unit tests within this new project to test your code. **Ensure you follow the given class diagrams for the Unit Tests to work.**

 ### General Validation Rules